 - NONE of the above (i.e. ALL of the above statements are CORRECT).

-Statement #4 is incorrect: "Excess activation of these cells may result in hypocalcemia (low blood calcium levels)."
+Correct answer 4. as its statement is incorrect.
+The activation of osteoclasts results in higher blood calcium levels.
 Low blood calcium levels will trigger the release of parathyroid hormone (PTH), which will induce the formation of new osteoclasts.

-- contains type II collagen fibers in its matrix.
+- It contains type II collagen fibers in its matrix.

-- is NOT present in adult bone (i.e. no longer growing lengthwise).
+- It is NOT present in adult bone (bone that is no longer growing in length)

-4. The indented regions indicated by the yellow arrows are:
+4. Identify the indented regions indicated by the yellow arrows.